2013 Rugby League World Cup

+Originally planned to take place in 2012 it was moved back a year to avoid clashing with the London Olympics in 2012.

 It was the main event of the year's Festival of World Cups.
 Fourteen teams contested the tournament: Australia, England, New Zealand, Samoa, Wales, Fiji, France, Papua New Guinea, Ireland, Scotland, Tonga, Cook Islands, Italy and the United States.
 The latter two were competing in the Rugby League World Cup for the first time.

 New Zealand were the defending champions, having defeated Australia in 2008.
-Australia won the tournament, beating New Zealand 34–2 in the final to lift the trophy for the tenth time.

 In terms of attendance, exposure and revenue, the 2013 tournament is considered the most successful Rugby League World Cup to date.

 Organisation

 Background

 The Rugby League International Federation confirmed this competition as a part of its international program.
 The RLIF announced a five-year plan to build up to the 2013 World Cup with Four Nations tournaments held in 2009, 2010 and 2011.
 The competition was part of the UK's "Golden Decade of Sport".

 2013 was chosen as the year of the World Cup to avoid a clash with the London Olympics in 2012.
 After 2013, the Cup will be held on a quadrennial cycle.